-Now, after almost three weeks staying in Hanoi, I have explored and found my favourite street food stalls, restaurants, and dessert vendors in Hanoi’s Old Quarter.
+Now, after almost three weeks staying in Hanoi, I have explored and found my favourite Hanoi vegetarian street food stalls, restaurants, and dessert vendors for vegetarian food in Hanoi Old Quarter.

 OK, read on for my guide to…